Peoria's Commitment to Sustainability

 The City of Peoria established a Sustainability Committee to ensure that city departments are working to develop sustainability-oriented goals, tracking success metrics, and also to encourage cross-communication in the preparation of Sustainability Update presentations made to the city council on an annual basis.
 For Peoria, sustainability means a change in the way of doing business, a change in the way of delivering services, and a new emphasis on encouraging community-wide sustainability through interactions with citizens via online resources, social media outlets, public forums, and the exchange of ideas.

-Welcome to Peoria’s Sustainable University, a gateway to help residents proactively live in harmony with their natural surroundings.
+Peoria’s Sustainable University is a gateway to help residents proactively live in harmony with their natural surroundings.
 All the courses at Sustainable U have one thing in common: to empower residents to make small changes that make Peoria a better place to live.
 Sustainable U offers a variety of courses and workshops about landscape watering and design, energy efficiency, residential solar, gardening, composting, and recycling among others.
 Come grow with us, Sustainable U awaits you!
-See the current list of workshops (PDF) or call the Rio Vista Rec Center at 623-773-8600.
+Get more details about Sustainable U.

 Old Town Community Gardens